Save your tests! The CAWDA 2019 Statewide High Point Competition is on!

 You do not need to submit the part of the test score sheet containing comments or individual movement scores.

-16) Scores must be submitted to the CAWDA no later than 30 days after the date of the qualifying show in order to be counted.
-High Point due dates are posted on the 2018 CAWDA High Point Shows page.
+16. Scores must be submitted to the CAWDA no later than 30 days after the date of the qualifying show in order to be counted (i.e, the due date).
 Rider must be a current CAWDA and WDAA member at the time of submission of score sheet.
-If rider is not, he/she must join the CAWDA (and WDAA if they are not a current WDAA member) at the time they submit scoresheet and before the show's high point due date.
+If rider is not, he/she must join CAWDA (and WDAA if they are not a current WDAA member) before the submitted show's high point due date.

-24) Year-end awards will be given as follows for both Divisions and Levels: Champion: award and ribbon; Reserve Champion: ribbon; Places 3-5: Top Five ribbon.
+Year-end awards will be given as follows for Levels: Champion: award and ribbon; Reserve Champion: ribbon only; Places 3-10: ribbon only.

 25. CAWDA fees: Approved CAWDA high point shows charge $3 per Western Dressage entry.
 The CAWDA has no per class qualifying fees.